algorand/pyteal-utils/README.md

 Treat local storage of an account as a Binary Large Object with ~2k storage.
 (16 * (128 - 1) = 2032 bytes)

-Api allow read/write by index into `[2032]byte` array
+API allow read/write by index into `[2032]byte` array

 > Note: You must zero the blob on initialization, see `examples/blob/main.py`

 ## Contributing

-As PyTeal user, your contribution is extremely valuable to grow PyTeal utilities!
+As PyTEAL user, your contribution is extremely valuable to grow PyTEAL utilities!
 As [PyTEAL](https://github.com/algorand/pyteal) user, your contribution is extremely valuable to grow PyTEAL utilities!

 Please follow the [contribution guide](https://github.com/algorand/pyteal-utils/blob/main/CONTRIBUTING.md)!